-Option 1: Pay the one-year fee indicated above at the start of the enrollment period.
+O otion 1: Pav the one- vear fee i indicated above at the start of the e enrollment period.
+Juon I. 1 ay the one year mulcated the start or une cinomicin penou.

-Option 2: Pay one-fourth at the start of each quarter according to the amount shown above.

-Option 3: Financial Aid recipients must complete the FAFSA form each year and maintain satisfactory academic progress toward completion; may qualify for up to \$20,500 Unsubsidized Stafford Loan annually.
-During the extended one-year enrollment clock, one-fourth (1/4) of the fee will be deducted from the Direct Stafford loan(s) each quarter.
+- Option 2: Pay one-fourth at the start of each quarter according to the amount shown above. - Option 3: Financial Aid recipients must complete the FAFSA form each year and maintain satisfactory academic progress toward completion; may qualify for up to \$20,500 Unsubsidized Stafford Loan annually.
+During the extended one-year enrollment period, one-fourth (1/4) of the fee will be deducted from the Direct Stafford loan(s) each quarter.
 Excess loan funds will be made available to the students each quarter for educational expenses.
-Contact The

-Office of Financial Aid for complete details at financialaid@pacifica.edu or (805) 969-3626 ext.
+Contact The Office of Financial Aid for complete details at financialaid@pacifica.edu or (805) 969-3626 ext.
 137